 - Grate the zucchinis using a hand grater or a food processor.

-- Blend the onion with 1/2 cup of the olive oil (keep the rest of the olive oil for the end).
+- Add the onion and ½ cup of the olive oil to a food processor and blend (keep the rest of the olive oil for the end).

 - Add the mixture to a bowl with the grated zucchinis.